Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have started documenting Client Meeting Minutes II and analyzed some requirements for the Functional Requirements(Iteration I)

-Worked on points we need to inlcude in client meeting minutes 2 documentation.Finalized Functional requirements from previous draft version.
+Worked on points we need to inlcude in client meeting minutes 2 documentation.Finalized Functional requirements from previous draft version.<hr>

+09/16/2024 - <br>